standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 guests.
 We ought to have him while the house is disarranged; and we will ask the Fletchers too.”

-{71}“Is a disarranged house better for a dinner?” said Masson.
+“Is a disarranged house better for a dinner?” said Masson.

 “Yes,” said Emily.
 “This room has to be